 2) Coffee makes you feel more awake and your brain is stimulated.

 So, it is pretty healthy, well, on to the roasting.

 The roasting is very simple.
 Preheat the oven to 200-210 degrees Celsius using the hot air setting.
 When the oven has reached the right temperature, put the tray in the middle of the oven.
 The roasting should take 10-15 minutes.
 You will notice that the beans will swell up and leave a silvery thin shell behind, almost like popping popcorn, but in slow motion, see the animations below.

 When the beans have reached a dark brown color, take out the tray and put it on a cool surface.
 As the tray is hot you may also want to use a water spray to cool it down quickly or even move the beans to another container, otherwise the beans may burn.
 The tray should be flat and not bend and “pop” because the beans should be placed in one layer on the tray.
 The beans turn brown and double in size because of a reaction between the amino acids and the sugars in the beans.
 This reaction is called the Maillard reaction Wikipedia.org/wiki/maillard reaction.

 After roasting, I noticed that the coffee will continue to mature for several hours.
 I would suggest you to let it rest for a couple of hours before grinding and brewing the coffee.

 An interesting thing I noticed was that brewing seemed to produce a light brown coffee.
 The taste is sweet but also strong.
-I guess it depends on how long and hard you roast the coffee.
-When drinking my coffee I usually add some 40% fat whipped cream, to round off any harshness from my brew.
+So I guess it depends on how long and hard you roast the coffee.
+Also when drinking my coffee I usually add some 40% fat whipped cream, to round off any harshness from my brew.
 The sweet taste of the bean with the cream’s nutty flavor makes for a very nice coffee.

 Below is a set of animations I created from the photos I took.
 You have to have fun while you roast your coffee you know.